Vietnam.vn - Nền tảng quảng bá Việt Nam

 With the growing demand for electricity and clean energy, nuclear power is seen as a cost-effective and sustainable option to achieve carbon neutrality goals.

-Nuclear power must triple to achieve climate change target 1
+Nuclear power must triple to achieve the goal of climate 1

 Dukovany nuclear power plant in Dukovany, Czech Republic.
 Photo: AP